tarantool/doc/doc/reference/tooling/tt_cli/tt_interactive_console.rst

 --------------------

 To connect to a Tarantool instance using the ``tt`` console, run :ref:`tt connect <tt-connect>`.

-Specify the instance URI and connection options, such as the username and the password, in the corresponding options.
+Specify the instance URI and the user credentials in the corresponding options:

 ..  code-block:: console